Hashtags do's and don'ts guidelines

 Using the same hashtag twice in one post will not increase its effectiveness, so don’t do it!
 If you are going to use #tiptuesday and #tuesdaytip what is the point with the same meaning?

-Some people believe using 30 hashtags are greater and others don’t but Twitter or Facebook 1 to 3 hashtags are quite enough.
+Some people believe using 30 hashtags is greater and others don’t but Twitter or Facebook 1 to 3 hashtags are quite enough.

 Another tip is to add the hashtags as part of your comments work the same way as they do in your posts.
+Tools such as later.com now have this available for paid members.
 The goals are to not distract from the caption.

 Do not use the same hashtag in every post.
 The one exception here is your own custom business hashtag, which you are free to use in all posts.
 It’s a general social media best practice to change your content and to avoid the problems of losing followers.